jianyu-niu/jianyu-niu.github.io/_pages/about.md

 - IEEE Transactions on Dependable and Secure Computing (TDSC)
 - IEEE Transactions on Communications (TCOM)
 - IEEE Transactions on Computer (TOC)
+- IEEE Network Magazine
+- IEEE Open Journal of the Communications Society